 WHAT TO ASK WHEN YOU VISIT WITH THE BREEDER

-Ask for the names of several references who have purchased puppies from them.
+Ask for the names of references who have purchased puppies from them.
 Talk to these owners to see if their dogs seem like the type you are looking for.
-The breeder should provide a sanitary environment for their dogs and puppies, proper medical care and adequate attention and exercise.
+The breeder should provide a sanitary environment for their dogs and puppies, proper medical care, and adequate attention and exercise.
 They should also patiently and thoroughly answer any questions you have, whether on housebreaking, health, training, competition or breeding.
 If they are unable to do these things, look elsewhere for a reputable breeder.
 Buying from a breeder who fails to give basic care to their dogs, who is unknowledgeable or doesn’t have time for you or their dogs simply rewards sloppy breeding practices.

 Conscientious breeders have specific goals for the dogs they raise.
 Ask why they chose to use this particular sire for this dam.
-What do they consider faults of the sire and dam.
+What do they consider to be the faults of the sire and dam.
 Do they consider these show, working, pet, etc. puppies?
 Ask the breeder which pup they would consider to be the best for you and why.
 Concerned breeders want to place each pup in the home that is the best match for it.
 Again, consider what traits are important to you.